awslabs/aws-greengrass-labs-certificate-rotator/README.md

 pip3 install git+https://github.com/aws-greengrass/aws-greengrass-gdk-cli.git@v1.2.3
 ```

-### AWS CDK

-The cloud backend is a Typescript CDK application.
-Follow the [Getting started with the AWS SDK guide (for Typescript)](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) to install CDK and bootstrap your environment.

 # Getting Started

 Please ensure that all [Requirements and Prerequisites](#requirements-and-prerequisites) have been met before deploying the component or the cloud backend.